funinkina/portfolio/content/blog/analyzing_mcp_hype.md

 As you can see, there is no standardized way to do function calling.
 If your workflow uses one of these models, and you want to switch to a different model by a different provider, you have to refactor your whole code.
 I know as a programmer you love to refactor codebase, but I think we can all agree refactoring something as simple as function calling is not the best use of our time.

 ## Limitations of existing solutions
 Function calling works well for very structured and specific kinds of output, but as the complexity of the workflow increases, you cannot rely on just function calling.
-You cannot have implement functions that requires some form of creative thinking that the newer models provide.
-On top of that function calling is not very reliable, specially when you have a lot of them and certain criteria to call them.
+You cannot implement functions that leverages the creative capabilities of newer models.
+On top of that function calling is not very reliable, especially when you have a lot of them and complex criteria for which function to call.
 LLMs can often miss the function call, or even worse, call the wrong function at the wrong time.
-Given all this, something like MCP was imminent.
+Given these limitations, a more standardized approach like MCP was a logical next step.

 MCP aims to standardize the way we interact with LLMs and APIs, making it easier to integrate them into our applications.
 At the application level, OpenAI and Anthropic already had standardized formats for function definitions.
-They have annoying differences (OpenAI uses parameters; Anthropic uses input_schema) so standardization is helpful.
+They have annoying differences (OpenAI uses `parameters`; Anthropic uses `input_schema`) so standardization is helpful.
 But at the implementation level, there are still differences in how these function calls are implemented.
 For example, OpenAI's function calling is implemented as a separate API endpoint, while Anthropic's function calling is implemented as part of the main API.
 This means that if you want to switch from one provider to another, you have to refactor your code to use the new API endpoint.

-Where MCPs really shine is how they handle communication between the LLM and the server.
-Unlike OpenAI's [ChatGPT Plugins](https://openai.com/index/chatgpt-plugins/) which only use HTTP/REST, which is limited for local calls.
+Where MCP really shine is how they handle communication between the LLM and the server.
+Unlike OpenAI's [ChatGPT Plugins]((https://openai.com/index/chatgpt-plugins/)), which typically rely on HTTP/REST (potentially limiting for local calls), MCP supports multiple transport mechanisms.
 This flexibility enables both local and remote operation.

-MCPs also enable secure and scalable integration of LLMs with various tools and APIs.
-The MCP architecture allows deploying AI solutions in a complex environment, where multiple LLMs and tools can work together seamlessly without compromising security or performance.
+MCP also enable secure and scalable integration of LLMs with various tools and APIs.
+The MCP architecture enables the deployment of AI solutions in a complex environment, where multiple LLMs and tools can work together seamlessly without compromising security or performance.
 This is particularly important for enterprise applications, where security and scalability are critical.

 # Getting deeper into MCP
 Compared to Function Calling, MCP is a more flexible and powerful way to interact with LLMs.
-Imagine the function calling but on steroids.
+Think of it as a significantly enhanced and standardized version of function calling.
 So let's see how MCP actually works.
 You can think of MCP protocol very similar to HTTP requests.
-You got your server, that executes/processes stuff and you client, the LLM that sends the request and get things done for the user.
+You have your server, that executes/processes stuff and your client, the LLM that sends the request and get things done for the user.
 Let's see how this works in practice.
 ## MCP Architecture
 ![MCP Architecture](/blog-assets/mcp_architecture.png)